 👍 Becoming an Ava expert?
 Try it with people you don't know that well

-The true value of Ava is to understand people who are not so close.
+The true value of Ava is to understand people who you are not close to.
 After exploring the app with your closest ones, you should try it with a stranger.
 Here are some tips!

 - When you press 'Start Captioning', the first screen shows a visual of what to do.
 This can help people to better understand what is expected from them.